-MR. EDGARDO BUSCAGLIA COUNTRY: UNITED STATES INSTITUTION: COLUMBIA UNIVERSITY POSITION: SENIOR SCHOLAR OF ECONOMICS AND LAW Dr. Edgardo Buscaglia is since 2005 a Senior Scholar in Law and Economics at Columbia University (NY, USA), a Visiting Senior Academic at Università degli Studi de Torino (Turin, Italy), a Professor at Universidad Nacional de Buenos Aires (Argentina) and the President of the "Instituto de Acción Ciudadana (Mexico City, México)" Since 1991, Dr. Edgardo Buscaglia has been leading programs with The United Nations and The World Bank providing public policy advice to public and private sectors in 119 countries all focused on counteracting and preventing complex economic transnational crimes linked to political corruption and private sector corruption in, for example, Afghanistan, Argentina, Colombia, El Salvador, Guatemala, India, Indonesia, Iran, Italy, Jordan, Lebanon, Mexico, Nigeria, Russia, Ukraine and Yemen.
-Dr. Edgardo Buscaglia is also a philanthropist within civil society organizations providing free assistance to victims of human trafficking and to countering wildlife trafficking in his roles as President of the United States branch of the Wildlife Justice Commission funding corporation and as President of the "Instituto de Acción Ciudadana" in Mexico.
-Dr. Edgardo Buscaglia has published his findings as opinion editorials in well-known newspapers such as The Wall Street Journal, Washington Times, New York Times and Financial Times, among others.
-Dr. Buscaglia has also published his findings in more than one-hundred peer-reviewed scientific papers and in seven books.
-He has also co-founded in 1995 the Latin American Law and Economics Association and served on the Board of Governance of Transparency International (Berlin, 1995-99).
+MR. EDGARDO BUSCAGLIA COUNTRY: UNITED STATES INSTITUTION: COLUMBIA UNIVERSITY POSITION: SENIOR SCHOLAR OF ECONOMICS AND LAW Prof. Dr. Edgardo Buscaglia is a Senior Scholar in Law and Economics at Columbia University (NY, USA), a Visiting Senior Academic at Università degli Studi de Torino (Turin, Italy), a Professor at Universidad Nacional de Buenos Aires (Argentina) and the President of the "Instituto de Acción Ciudadana" (Mexico City, México).
+Since 1991, Dr. Buscaglia has led programs with the United Nations and the World Bank, providing public policy advice to public and private sectors in 119 countries.
+He is focused on counteracting and preventing complex economic transnational crimes linked to political corruption and private sector corruption in countries including Afghanistan, Argentina, Colombia, El Salvador, Guatemala, India, Indonesia, Iran, Italy, Jordan, Lebanon, Mexico, Nigeria, Russia, Ukraine, and Yemen.
+Dr. Buscaglia is also a philanthropist within civil society organisations, providing free assistance to victims of human trafficking.
+He also counters wildlife trafficking in his roles as President of the United States branch of the Wildlife Justice Commission funding corporation and as President of the "Instituto de Acción Ciudadana" in Mexico.
+Dr. Buscaglia has published his findings as opinion editorials in well-known newspapers such as The Wall Street Journal, Washington Times, New York Times, and Financial Times, among others.
+He has also published his findings in more than one hundred peer-reviewed scientific papers and seven books.
+In 1995, he also co-founded the Latin American Law and Economics Association and served on the Board of Covernance of Transparency International (Berlin, 1995-99).
 Professor Dr. Edgardo Buscaglia received his legal postdoctoral training in the Jurisprudence and Social Policy Program at the University of California at Berkeley.
 He also received a master's in law and economics and a PhD concentrated in law economics from the University of Illinois at Urbana-Champaign.